nxp-mcuxpresso/mcuxsdk-examples/_boards/evkmimx8ulp/driver_examples/pxp/rotate/example_board_readme.md

     - One stop bit
     - No flow control
 4. Build example to generate sdk20-app.bin
-Note:
-  RK055MHD091 panel is used by default, to use the RK055AHD091 panel, modifications as below:
-    - change "#define DEMO_PANEL DEMO_PANEL_RK055MHD091" to "#define DEMO_PANEL MIPI_PANEL_RK055AHD091" in display_support.h
 5. Generate flash.bin with imx-mkimage and download it according to Getting Started doc
 6. Open two serials lines provided at J17 USB port.
     (e.g. /dev/ttyUSB0~3, /dev/ttyUSB2 for A Core, /dev/ttyUSB3 for M Core)